Semicrossed products of C*-algebras and their C*-envelopes: Minimality

-{\bf Acknowledgement.} I wish to give my sincere thanks to E. Katsoulis for his helpful remarks and advices.
+\begin{acknow} \textup{I wish to give my sincere thanks to E. Katsoulis for his helpful remarks and advices.
 I also wish to thank A. Katavolos for his kind help and advice during the preparation of this paper.
-Finally, I wish to thank Judy Vs. for the support and inspiration.
+Finally, I wish to thank Judy Vs. for the support and inspiration.} \end{acknow}